 The Marriage Mentoring Program is marriage preparation, in which the engaged couple meets with a married mentor couple for a total of five sessions.
 The first two sessions consist of the administration and discussion of FOCCUS (Facilitating Open Couple Communication, Understanding, & Study).
 The next three meetings will be a workshop process on a variety of topics related to marriage.

-In addition to meeting with a married couple, the engaged couple is to attend a day-long presentation entitled God’s Plan for a Joy-Filled Marriage, usually on a Saturday from 9:00 a.m. to 4:00 p.m. at designated diocesan locations.
+In addition to meeting with a married couple, the engaged couple is to attend a day-long presentation entitled God’s Plan for Love, usually on a Saturday from 9:00 a.m. to 4:00 p.m. at designated diocesan locations.

 Ordinarily, one of the individuals entering marriage needs to be a registered member of the parish.
 Weddings are scheduled on a first come, first served basis at a time not later than 2:00 p.m. on a Saturday.
 Saint Columba Parish has approximately ten weddings a year, thus it is important to schedule a date and time as early as possible.